DivyaPawar/chat-app/README.md

-Chat application by Divya Pawar
+Chat application by Divya Pawar using Node.js and Socket.js (Need improvements)